 You do not want the temperature to go over 200°.
 Ideally your low temperature is 150°, the high side should be around 175°.

 How Long to Smoke Salmon

-Go and retrieve it from the refrigerator.
+Go and retrieve the fish from the refrigerator.
 Lay out some paper towels on the cutting board to absorb the brine as you remove it from the bag.

 Once laid out, dab dry the tops of the salmon.
 Bring them out to your smoker.

 Now, the biggest challenge when smoking salmon is watching the temperature of your fire and the fish.
-This is most important, because it dictates how long it takes to smoke a salmon.
+This is most important, because it dictates how long will the smoke take.
 Maintain the fire as instructed.
-Your salmon should be ready at 150°, 145° minimum.
+It should be ready at 150°, 145° minimum.
 This should fall between 2-3 hours.
 Not incredibly hard.

 Ideally, we suggest that your smoker has a thermometer close to the cooking surface, not close to the fire box, so you can check the temperature.

-After the fish is ready, take it off the smoker and get ready to enjoy it.
+After it is ready, take it off the smoker and get ready to enjoy it.

 This is applied to all smoked fishes recipes and techniques, so if you are smoking another kind of fish, make sure to have this tip in mind.

-Apart the offset smoker method, there is another way to slow smoke a salmon: Using an Electric Smoker.
+Apart the offset smoker method, there is another way to slow cook a salmon: Using an Electric Smoker.